hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 Comma-seperated list of [plugin](../../concepts/plugins.md) names to load.
 Each plugin must reside in the `plugins` directory.
 If you omit this option, Besu automatically loads all plugins found in that directory.

-The plugin name to specify is the name of the class that implements [`BesuPlugin`](https://javadoc.io/doc/org.hyperledger.besu/plugin-api/latest/org/hyperledger/besu/plugin/BesuPlugin.html) in the plugin source code.
+The plugin name is case-sensitive, and is the name of the class that implements [`BesuPlugin`](https://javadoc.io/doc/org.hyperledger.besu/plugin-api/latest/org/hyperledger/besu/plugin/BesuPlugin.html) in the plugin source code.